python/cpython/Objects/object_layout.md

 * ob_refcnt
 * ob_type

-For a "normal" Python object, that is one that doen't inherit from a builtin class or have slots, the header and pre-header form the entire object.
+For a "normal" Python object, that is one that doesn't inherit from a builtin class or have slots, the header and pre-header form the entire object.

 ![Layout of "normal" object in 3.12](./object_layout_312.png)